celesteromney-analyst/adventureworks-analyst1/README.md

 ## How to Run

 1. Restore AdventureWorks 2025 to SQL Server
-2. Run `sql/views.sql` to create all dimension and fact views
-3. Run `sql/rfm_segmentation.sql` to create `dim_customer_segment`
+2. Run `Adventure Works Final/Adventure Works 2025 final.sql` —
+   this creates all views including dim_customer, dim_product, dim_territory, fact_sales, and dim_customer_segment
+3. Open `Adventure Works Final/Adventure Works Project final.pbix`
+   in Power BI Desktop (free download from Microsoft)
-4. Connect Power BI to your SQL Server instance and import the views
+4. Update the data source connection to point to your SQL Server instance
-5. Use `sql/validation_queries.sql` to verify dashboard KPI values
+5. Refresh the data and both dashboard tabs will populate

 ---